sadekbaroudi/fingerpunch/keyboards/ximega/v1/cases/README.md

 * `ximega-base.stl` - left and right base, which are universal for MX or choc/glp (gateron low profile)
 * `ximega-mx-switchplate.stl` or `ximega-choc-glp-switchplate.stl` - left and right switchplates
 * An appropriate cover - There are `mx` and `choc-glp` versions of all covers, and there are different covers for the various VIK modules that you may be using.
 You'll need to select one for each half and print.
+* Some covers require additional prints, like the trackball and display, which have an additional cover to go on top.
+The names should tell you which files to use.
+For example, `ximega-vik-pmw3360-34mm-trackball-cover.stl` would go with `ximega-mx-cover-vik-pmw3360-34mm-left.stl`

 Note that the parts are testing using FDM 3D printing.
 Tolerances may vary depending on printing approach or materials used.
+Also, in my experience, some of the corners of the models lift a bit when using FDM if you don't have a finely tuned printer and good adhesion.
+If that's the case, I recommend using a brim, and then removing the brim with a deburring tool.

 ## parts for assembly